pinebit/logboy/design/AutoSchema.md

 ```

 TODO: handle reorgs...
-OBRY should remove removed txes from the tables...
+LOGNITE should remove removed txes from the tables...